theMHD-120/MicroLab-Spring2025/README.md

   - The best delay value is achieved through trial and error (due to the spring structure of the push-button, its value may vary)
   - Two flags for previous & current state of push-button
   - This method works for push-button with both types of resistors (pull-up and pull-down); you can check
-- A 3-bit counter that counts with each click on the push-button
+- A three-bit counter that counts with each click on the push-button
   - Using previous push-button modifications (delay and flags)
 - Adjusting LED brightness using Pulse-Width-Modulation (PWM as a timer/counter mode)
   - The output is based on the duty cycle (to adjust LED brightness, armature speed, or...)